tutgnss/GNSS_visualization_tools/docs/define_the_scenario.rst

 You can also create your own scenario, let's explain that with an example.

+Let's imagine you want to go from the point A to C passing by B.

 .. image:: images/scenario.png
    :height: 300px
    :width: 400 px
-   :align: right

-Let's imagine you want to go from the point A to C passing by B.

     - 1st step:
 Create a new .ini file and use this template::